StumpedMom/StumpedMom/content/en/posts/The_Tweet_That_Launched_at_Least_One_Complain.md

 ---
-title: "The Tweet That Launched at Least One Complain"
+title: "The Tweet That Launched at Least One Complaint"
 date: 2021-09-02T19:51:34-07:00
 tags: ["Features"]
 categories: ["Posts"]